nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 :ref:`sec-control-channles-phy-error-model`).
 Once, the UE is unable to decode 20 consecutive frames, i.e., the Qout evaluation period (200ms) is reached, an out-of-sync indication is sent to the UE RRC layer (see ``LteUeRrc::DoNotifyOutOfSync``).
-Else, the counter for the unsuccessfully decoded frames is reset to zero.
+Else, the counter for the unsuccessfuly decoded frames is reset to zero.
 At the LteUeRrc, when the number of consecutive out-of-sync indications matches with the value of N310 parameter, the T310 timer is started and LteUePhy is notified to start measuring for in-sync indications (see ``LteUePhy::DoStartInSnycDetection``).
 We note